2decomp-fft/2decomp-fft/HOWTO.md

 # How To use 2DECOMP&FFT
-Full informations on how to use the 2DECOMP&FFT library together with some related theory are available [here](https://2decomp-fft.github.io/).
+Full informations on how to use the 2DECOMP&FFT library together with some related information [here](https://2decomp-fft.github.io/).

-The 2D Pencil Decomposition API is defined in three Fortran module which should be used by applications as:
+The 2D Pencil Decomposition API is defined with three Fortran module which should be used by applications as:
 ```
   use decomp_2d_constants
   use decomp_2d_mpi